 • consider and give feedback on the plan

-By week 20, we will issue the final EHCP and begin the support as agreed in the plan.
+By week 20, we'll issue the final EHCP and start the support as agreed in the plan.

 There are a few times where the process can take longer than 20 weeks.
 This is when: